sweattep/ancient_quotes/README.md

 >Defend where there is no attack

+>those who wrong follow their desires without knowledge.

+>Who created you, then provided for you, then will cause you to die, and then will give you life.
+Are there any of your "partners" who does anything of that?

-> Indeed, those who came with falsehood are a group among you.
+>Indeed, those who came with falsehood are a group among you.
 Do not think it bad for you; rather it is good for you

+>Indeed, many associates oppress one another, except for those who believe and do righteous deeds - and few are they

 >Corruption has appeared throughout the land and sea by what the hands of people have earned so He may let them taste part of what they have done